souffle-lang/souffle-lang.github.io/pages/docs/components.md

 .output mySub.R
 ```

-In the following we show a use case for override in
+In the following, we show a use case for override in
 a more practical setup.
 For example, a more precise
 version of an existing analysis can be implemented
 by using the  override semantics as follows,